pyk/solidity-spec/README.md

 *   `A` can be a library name (e.g., `Search`) or a brace-enclosed list of functions (e.g., `{f, g as +}`).
 *   `B` can be a specific type (e.g., `uint[]`) or a wildcard `*` to apply the functions to all types.

 The directive is active only within its scope (contract or file level).
-The `global` keyword can be used at the file level to make the attachment visible everywhere the type is available.
+The `global` keyword can be used at the file level (since v0.8.13) to make the attachment visible everywhere the type is available.

 ```solidity
 library Search {